Server data from the Official MCP Registry

 npm run build # tsc compile

-npm test # vitest (134 tests, no Ollama required)
+npm test # vitest (no Ollama required)

 The test suite runs fully offline — Ollama calls are injected via constructor and mocked in all tests.
 No live LLM required.